smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M01_get_started_with_red_hat_enterprise_linux/3_summary_getting_started_with_red_hat_enterprise_linux.md

-Here are some suggestions to improve and polish your Markdown summary for clarity, professionalism, and engagement:

----

 # 📘 **Summary: Getting Started with Red Hat Enterprise Linux**

 > *Linux Essentials Module – Craw Cyber Security One-Year Diploma*